 What we believe at Life-everlasting

-- There is one God, the Lord God Jehovah also called the Lord God Most High, and the God of Heaven, who is triune, being God the Father, God the Son and God the Holy Spirit (the trinity).
-The name of God is “I Am”.
-God is holy.
-God is righteous (always right) and holy (perfect).
+- There is one God, the Lord Jehovah also called the LORD (YHWH) God, who is the God of Heaven and creator of all things, and who exists in three persons: God the Father, God the Son and God the Holy Spirit (the trinity).

-- God is revealed in Scripture (called the Bible, Cannon or Word), both Old and New Testaments.
+- God is revealed in Scripture (called the Bible, Cannon or Word), both Old and New Testaments and is revealed by His creation.

 - The Bible was divinely (supernaturally) inspired, God breathed, and is inerrant, infallible and plenary (contains everything that is needed for all people).
 The Bible is complete, and was provided to all people for our learning, instruction and correction, that we might have hope, for it gives understanding of God’s plan of salvation; that is, the Bible contains all that is needed to be saved from judgement and punishment.

-- Interpretation of Scripture is not a private affair, but by Scripture only, enlightened by the Holy Spirit only.
+- Interpretation of Scripture is not a private affair, but by Scripture enabled the Holy Spirit only.

-- The Holy Spirit is a person; He was sent to the world after the Son returned to heaven in order to convict the world concerning sin and righteousness and judgment.
+- The Holy Spirit is a person.
+Holy Spirit was sent to the world after the Son returned to heaven in order to convict the world concerning sin and righteousness and judgment, and to indwell believers.

 - God created all things, including the world in six days and He rested on the seventh as taught in Scripture.

 - God created humans in His image.
-He created all people with an everlasting spirit which is located in the soul (only humans have a spirit, and can be indwelt by the Holy Spirit).
-A person’s soul will be saved and live with God if they believe on the Lord Jesus Christ; else they will be cast into hell, after they die.
+He created all people with an everlasting spirit which is located in the soul (only humans have a spirit).
+In all ages, only by faith can and could a person's soul be saved.

 - The purpose of all people is to glorify God.
 God delights in our prayers and He delights in our obedience and dependence upon Him.